trevorjdobson/data-structures-and-algorithms/code401challenges/README.md

 ## Solution
 ![whiteboard](arrayShift.jpg)

-# Reverse an Array
+# Binary Search
-Binary Search
+Third Code Challenge with arrays.
 ## Challenge
 Write a function that takes in a 1D array and a key that returns the index of the element that matches the key.
 If the element does not exist return -1.
 Do not use any built in methods.